JasperBoom/blackbook/docs/README.md

-# Changelog
+# Documentation
-## Version dev
-- Transfered OneDrive markdown files to repository.
-- Added a LICENSE.
-- Added a README.
-- Added a config for DNSCrypt.
+This folder contains markdown files with specific descriptions for installment, configuration and other comments.

 ```
 Copyright (C) 2025 Jasper Boom